If you've ever felt the frustration of managing multiple online accounts, whether…

 Why Shopify

-Ok, Shopify isn’t a free eCommerce platform fact.
-And perhaps it’s not the cheapest on the market, fact.
+Ok, Shopify isn’t a free eCommerce platform, fact.
+And perhaps it’s not the cheapest on the market, as a matter of fact.
 Additionally, you wouldn’t call Shopify an open-source system.

 Despite that, Shopify continues to draw more users than Magento owing to its considerable ease of use and user-friendliness.